AdobeDocs/commerce-merchant-services.en/help/payment-services/fraud-protection.md

 Adobe Commerce supports Signifyd versions 5.4.0 and newer. [!DNL Payment Services] supports pre-auth and post-auth Signifyd flows.

+The Signifyd/[!DNL Payment Services] integration provides coverage for credit cards, debit cards, vaulted cards, checkout through the Admin, and PayPal and Apple Pay payment methods.
+The integration shares credit card transaction data from Payment Services to Signifyd, which enhances the analysis of orders for merchants.
+To ensure comprehensive coverage of orders, Signifyd evaluates the shared information and decides if transactions are risky.

 See [Signifyd documentation](https://community.signifyd.com/support/s/article/magento-2-extension-install-guide?language=en_US#downloadandinstallingmagento2extension) to learn about installing and configuring the extension.

-## Integration limitations

-Currently, the following limitations apply to the integration between Signifyd and [!DNL Payment Services]:

-* The Signifyd/[!DNL Payment Services] integration share credit card transaction data, enhancing the analysis of these orders.
-For other payment methods like PayPal and Apple Pay, [!DNL Payment Services] sends all other order data to Signifyd, as Signifyd can evaluate and decide on transactions made through any payment method, including PayPal and Apple Pay, ensuring comprehensive coverage.

 ## Onboarding